Five Ways to Make Your Year-end Giving Have More Impact

 At this time of year, the phone rings constantly as people call the Community Foundation of Elkhart County, which is focused on inspiring generosity year-round, but can also offer expertise to those trying to make the most of year-end giving.

-Pete McCown, president, and Jodi Spataro, chief advancement officer, are not financial advisors or certified public accountants, but they can help devise a strategy for giving and offer these five suggestions as you consider how to give in the final month of 2017.
+Pete McCown, president, is not a financial advisor or certified public accountant, but he can help devise a strategy for giving and offer these five suggestions as you consider how to give in the final month of 2017.

 1. December 31 matters.